carrieroroberto/android-complete-calculator/README.md

 # android-complete-calculator
-📄 A complete working calculator written in Java for Android.
+📄 A complete calculator written in Java for Android.

 🛠️ The repository contains: